CojocaruIrina/Quote-Generator/README.md

 Random quote generator:

-Made up of an asynchronous fetch request to a rest API which gets the random quotes.
+Made up of an asynchronous fetch request to a rest API, which gets the random quotes.